Satanic panic (Utah): Allegations against LDS Church leaders

-Martha Beck allegations Hugh Nibley
+Martha Beck's allegations about Hugh Nibley

-Martha Beck's 2005 book Leaving the Saints: How I Lost the Mormons and Found My Faith was controversial for accusations that she was sexually abused by her father, scholar and Church of Jesus Christ of Latter-day Saints apologist Hugh Nibley, as well as stating she recovered memories of the abuse.
+Martha Beck's 2005 book Leaving the Saints: How I Lost the Mormons and Found My Faith was controversial for accusations that she was sexually abused by her father, scholar, and LDS Church apologist Hugh Nibley, as well as stating she recovered memories of the abuse.
 She writes that she had forgotten the abuse until later in her life when, in 1990, she recovered them.
 The veracity of recovered memories is disputed, and the American Psychological Association says "there is a consensus among memory researchers and clinicians that most people who were sexually abused as children remember all or part of what happened to them," though there is also agreement among most leaders in the field, "that although it is a rare occurrence, a memory of early childhood abuse that has been forgotten can be remembered later."
 The allegations have been denied by Beck's mother and seven siblings.
 The book prompted widespread reaction, much of it within the Mormon community, and an email campaign against the book's inclusion on Oprah Winfrey's website as well as in her magazine.

 Teal Swan

 During the early 2000s, Teal Swan claimed to have uncovered suppressed memories during therapy sessions with her therapist Barbara Snow.
 Snow had Swan file a police report with the local police department, calling the police on Swan's behalf.
-Police interviewed Swan with Snow in the room during which Swan disclosed recovered memories of abuse, physical abuse, sexual abuse, portal to another universe.
+Police interviewed Swan with Snow in the room during which Swan disclosed recovered memories of abuse, physical abuse, sexual abuse, and a portal to another universe.
 The police began a preliminary criminal investigation.
 They performed a medical exam, but found no evidence of ritual abuse.
-After looking into Snow's background, the police did not feel it should not be prosecuted because of Snow's involvement.
+After looking into Snow's background, the police did not feel it should be prosecuted because of Snow's involvement.
 According to journalist Jennings Brown, Snow's therapeutic methods played a significant influence in Swan's "Completion Process" methods.